 Take Kare Safe Spaces

-The ‘Take Kare Safe Space’s’ are a Stay Kind initiative as part of our Stay Kind on the streets philosophy.
+The ‘Take Kare Safe Spaces’ and our roving Ambassadors are a Stay Kind initiative as part of our Stay Kind on the Streets philosophy.

-Operating every Friday and Saturday night, from 10.00pm till 4.00am at Sydney Town Hall (St Andrews Square), Kings Cross (Bayswater Road) and Darling Harbour (Pyrmont Bridge)
+Operating every Friday and Saturday night, from 10.00pm till 4.00am at Sydney Town Hall (St Andrews Square) and Darling Harbour (Pyrmont Bridge)

-Take Kare Ambassadors, many of whom are volunteers, improve safety to improve the amenity Sydney’s nightlife to make it safe for everyone to enjoy.
-With over 67,000 interventions (Period: December 2014 to March 2019) and over 50,000 hours of volunteering.
-These ‘sliding door moments’ demonstrate kindness in one of it’s purest forms and can be the difference between a young persons life continuing on as normal, or disintegrating into something terrible.
+As a Take Kare Ambassador you have the opportunity to make an invaluable contribution in keeping young people safe and improving Sydney’s nightlife and amenity so that we can all have a good night.
+With over 72,000 interventions (Period: December 2014 to February 2020) and over 50,000 hours of volunteering.
+These ‘sliding door moments’ demonstrate kindness from our volunteers in one of it’s purest forms and can be the difference between a young persons’ life continuing on as normal, or disintegrating into something terrible.

 We provide support to young people who are out and about in the city as well as anyone who may be in need of some help.
 Whether it’s helping someone get to public transport or reconnecting them with their friends, or handing out bottles of water the Take Kare Ambassadors will be helping young people get home safely.